psycopg/psycopg/docs/api/pool.rst

 .. module:: psycopg_pool

-The package contains two connection pool implementations.
-A connection pool creates and maintains a limited amount of PostgreSQL connections and allows a larger number of users to use them.
+A connection pool is an object to create and maintain a specified amount of PostgreSQL connections, reducing the time requested by the program to obtain a working connection and allowing an arbitrary large number of concurrent threads or tasks to use a controlled amount of resources on the server.
 See :ref:`connection-pools` for more details and usage pattern.

 This module implement two connection pools: `ConnectionPool` is a synchronous connection pool yielding `~psycopg.Connection` objects and can be